 Storey, J. (Ed.).
 (2009).
 Cultural theory and popular culture: A reader (4th ed.).
 Harlow, England: Longman.

 Other readings will be made available on Blackboard.
-See detailed schedule of lectures and readings (to be distributed in first class) for more information.
+See detailed schedule of lectures and readings (to be made available on Blackboard prior to the first class) for more information.

 Assignments and Evaluation